jordanbean-msft/keyvault-web/README.md

 1. Click on the `Certificates & secrets` blade.

-1. Upload the certificate that was created in the previous step.
+1. Upload the `.cer` certificate file that was created in the previous step.
 Save the `Thumbprint` value for configuring the application.

 ![upload-cert](.img/upload-cert.png)